soedinglab/CCMgen/README.md

 	python ccmpred.py -h

-Use pseudo-likelihood maximization to optimize couplings.
-Results differ slightly from C implementation of [CCMpred](https://github.com/soedinglab/CCMpred) due to the following modifications:
+Per default (`--ofn-pll`) CCMpredPy maximizes the pseudo-likelihood to obtain couplings.
+Results differ slightly from the C implementation of [CCMpred](https://github.com/soedinglab/CCMpred) due to the following modifications:
 - single potential regularization prior is centered at ML estimate of single potentials v*
 - single potentials are initialized at v*
 - regularization strength lambda_v = 10 in order to achieve comparable results to C implementation of [CCMpred](https://github.com/soedinglab/CCMpred)